chiranthvreddy/fintech-credit-risk-analysis/README.md

 A temporal validation strategy was used:

-- Training: 2007–2015
+- **Training:** 2007–2015
-- Validation: 2016
+- **Validation:** 2016
-- Test: 2017–2018
+- **Test:** 2017–2018

-This provides a more realistic assessment than randomly splitting historical lending data.
+A temporal split provides a more realistic assessment of model performance on future lending populations than a random split across historical records.

 ## Model Performance

-On the held-out 2017–2018 test population:
+The final model was evaluated on the held-out 2017–2018 test population.

 | Metric | Result |
 |---|---:|